 Are there any side-effects or complications from a myocardial perfusion scan?

 The term 'radioactivity' may sound alarming.
-But, the radioactive chemicals used in radionuclide scans are very small and considered to be safe, and they leave the body quickly.
+But, the levels of radioactive chemicals used in radionuclide scans are very small and considered to be safe, and they leave the body quickly.
 The dose of radiation that your body receives is very small.
 In many cases, the level of radiation involved is not much different to a series of a few normal X-rays.
 However:

 - As with any other types of radiation (such as X-ray), there is a small risk that the gamma rays may affect an unborn child.
 So, tell your doctor if you are pregnant or if you may be pregnant.